 Is Anything Being Done About It?

-Responses by schools and health services include provision of school-based counselling and support for parents and careers to combat the negative impacts of celebrity culture on family life.
+Responses by schools and health services include the provision of school-based counselling and support for parents and careers to combat the negative impacts of celebrity culture on family life.
 Technology plays a role in making idols role models instead of steady family members.
 Finding ways to alter this may involve not just teachers, health professionals and family members, but technological innovations that allow children to question and explore the influence of celebrity culture on their lives.

 Leave a Reply